 Download the full article as a .html attachment

-If you are receive a summary of all the articles in RSS feed and want to download the entire article, here is what you need to do.
+If you receive a summary of all the articles in the RSS feed and want to download the entire article, here is what you need to do.

 Open the RSS Feeds tab in Account Settings of Outlook and select an RSS Feed.
 Click on Change button and select Download the full article as an .html attachment.

-Along with this settings, you can also enable Automatically download enclosures for this RSS Feed.
+Along with these settings, you can also enable Automatically download enclosures for this RSS Feed.
 It will let you download all the attachments included in one article.